 a.
 This committee shall award the Walbolt and Martin-Vegue Dissertation Fellowships as well as any other endowed fellowships for graduate students.
-The Committee shall solicit fellowship applications from graduate students in the spring and/or fall semester and shall announce awards for the following academic year before the final department meeting of said semester.
+The Committee shall solicit fellowship applications from graduate students in the spring and/or fall semester and shall announce awards for the following academic semester.